Create data sources

 </users>Save the configuration file.

 redis.confwith a text editor.
-The file is usually located in the following path:/etc/redis/redis.conf.Find the
+The file is usually located at/etc/redis/redis.conf.Find the

 bind 121.199.39.25Find the